gzaharia/Ball-vs-Block/README.md

 # Ball-vs-Block

-This is the repository where you can find the 5th Laboratory Work on Event Driven Programming.
+This is the repository where you can find the 5th Laboratory Work on Event Driven Programming.<br>
+## Team:Metei Vasile, Zaharia Gabriel